-The schemes were marketed as "low risk exposure" and it is clear from the promotional literature that the protection offered through the bond was a key selling point to convince potential customers that the schemes were low risk.
+Scheme C was marketed as offering "security" and "low risk exposure" and it is clear from the promotional literature that the protection offered through the bond was a key selling point to convince potential customers that the scheme did indeed offer these features.
+As Business G was seeking a low risk investment, I think the protection offered by the bond in relation to Scheme C would have been very important to it.